sassoftware/sas-container-recipes/README.md

 ```

 ### After running `build.sh`
-* For a SAS Viya Programming deployment the Kubernetes manifests are located at `viya-programming/viya-multi-container/working/manifests/kubernetes`
+* For a SAS Viya Programming deployment, the Kubernetes manifests are located at `viya-programming/viya-multi-container/working/manifests/kubernetes`
-* For a SAS Viya Visuals deployment the Kubernetes manifests are located at `viya-visuals/working/manifests/kubernetes/`
+* For a SAS Viya Full deployment, the Kubernetes manifests are located at `viya-visuals/working/manifests/kubernetes/`

 Choose between Symmetric Multi Processing (SMP) or Massively Parallel Processing (MPP) and run a
 `kubectl create --file` or `kubectl replace --file` on the manifests inside the kubernetes directory.